lhogie/idawi/README.md

 	- [Idawi: a decentralized middleware for achieving the full potential of the IoT, the fog, and other difficult computing environments](https://hal.science/hal-03863333v1)
 	- [A Decentralized Web Service Infrastructure for the Interoperability of Applications in Multihop Dynamic Networks](https://hal.science/hal-04075895)

-To make a long story short, it provides a **structuring frame work** and implementations of algorithms for the construction and operation of decentralized systems.
+To make a long story short, it provides a **structuring framework** and algorithms for the construction and operation of decentralized systems.

  *Idawi* is developed at the
-[Computer Science Laboratory of the Université Côte d'Azur](http://www.i3s.unice.fr/en/comredEn) ([Nice](https://www.google.com/maps/@43.5168069,6.6753034,5633a,35y,67.34h,76.97t/data=!3m1!1e3), France), a joint lab of [Cnrs](https://www.cnrs.fr) and [Inria Sophia Antipolis](https://www.inria.fr) Its design is driven by our practical experience in distributed computing applied to scientific experimentation.
+[Computer Science Laboratory of the Université Côte d'Azur](http://www.i3s.unice.fr/en/comredEn) ([Nice](https://www.google.com/maps/@43.5168069,6.6753034,5633a,35y,67.34h,76.97t/data=!3m1!1e3), France), a joint lab of [Cnrs](https://www.cnrs.fr) and [Inria]([https://www.inria.fr](https://www.inria.fr/fr/centre-inria-universite-cote-azur)).
+Its design is driven by our practical experience in distributed computing applied to scientific experimentation.

 Here are some of his features of interest: